m4dguy/CVForge/README.md

 OpenCV installation (Linux/ Mac):
 * Download and build OpenCV on your system
 * Once an OpenCV version with a java module is installed, CVForge will find and detect the jar in your system

+## Towards Fiji
+CVForge was build and optimised for use with ImageJ.
+Internal key processes inside Fiji are different from plain ImageJ.
+Thus, the following bugs may occur:
+* Installation bug:
+Automated OpenCV jar installation may cause an error message to pop up.
+Installation will we successful though, but the user must restart Fiji.
+* OpenCV jar switch:
+Switching OpenCV jars will be of no effect.
+Only the jar Fiji's classloaders finds first, can be used.